-    The data provided by each of these alternatives differ, with Google Analytics emphasising sessions and the analytics provided by Google Search Console emphasising clicks/impressions.
+The data provided by each of these alternatives differ, with Google Analytics emphasizing sessions and the analytics provided by Google Search Console emphasizing clicks/impressions.

 It may be difficult to decide which of the various tools available to provide insight into your marketing campaigns and plans should be used.

 However, despite the fact that Google Analytics and Google Search Console have similar features, they are not created for the same goal and so will not provide the same outcomes.
 It’s up to you to focus on the most important aspects of your website’s success.

 How to Get the Most Out of Google Search Console